-“Well, yes, she will be soon enough.”
+“Well, almost.
+She’ll have her papers in less than a month.”
 Though the woman had responded, she sounded aggravated with all the small talk.
 “Why should you care anyway, Goda?
 Are you going to send her a letter of congratulations and a bouquet of flowers?”

-Before the woman could even reply, Goda had turned and begun walking.
+Before the woman could even reply, Goda began walking.
 Kanna glanced back and forth between Goda and the angry woman behind the door, and not knowing what else to do, she followed her master’s stride.
 Before she left, she tipped her head in a slight bow, but the response from the woman was simply a glare.

-“Oh, don’t worry, Jaya,” Goda said, glancing over her shoulder with a neutral expression.
-“I would never mention anything to the priestesses about who I saw in your cabin.
-That would just be idle gossip.”
+“Don’t worry, Jaya,” Goda said, glancing over her shoulder with a neutral expression.
+“I won’t mention anything to the priestesses about who I saw in your cabin.
+The Goddess frowns upon gossip, after all.”